Rollins255/E-commerce-Database-Design/README.md

 ## 🎯 Objective

-The project aimed to design an E-commerce database.
+The project aimed to design an E-commerce database.It captures various aspects like brands,products,categories,sizes,colors,images,stock management and product attributes.

 ## ✍️ Creation of ERD